-MSCI has been committed to high standards in benchmark administration long before the EU benchmark regulation (“BMR”) was enacted, as evidenced through our long history as a respected benchmark provider and our adoption of the IOSCO Principles for Financial Benchmarks (described below).
-We fully support the aims of the BMR and have been an active contributor to its development from the outset.
+MSCI has been committed to high standards in benchmark administration long before the EU benchmark regulation was enacted, as evidenced through our long history as a respected benchmark provider and our adoption of the IOSCO Principles for Financial Benchmarks (described below).
+We fully support the aims of the EU benchmark regulation and have been an active contributor to its development from the outset.

-Below you can find information about our status as regulated benchmark administrators in the UK and EU for our indexes.
+Below you can find information about MSCI’s status as a regulated benchmark administrator under the EU benchmark regulation (“BMR”). *

 - the MSCI/AREF UK Quarterly Property Fund Index

 - the indexes with frozen history created from the same index universes as the indexes above that a licensed client requests for a BMR regulated use (such use subject to MSCI’s permission in each instance).